tanyashagova/roasted-coffee-been-classification/README.md

 This repository contains the capstone progect for ml-zoomcamp-2022 course.

-The aim of the project is to solve the task of coffee beans classification according to the raosting level.
+The aim of the project is to solve the task of coffee beans classification according to the roasting level.
+The user of this project can upload the picture of single coffee been and the model will give the prediction of the level of roasting: green, light, middle or dark.

-This project uses [Cofedataset of employees attrition](https://www.kaggle.com/datasets/gpiosenka/coffee-bean-dataset-resized-224-x-224).
-You can download the dataset directly from [Kaggle](https://www.kaggle.com/datasets/gpiosenka/coffee-bean-dataset-resized-224-x-224) or from the [data folder] in the progect on GitHub.
+This project uses [Coffee Bean Dataset](https://www.kaggle.com/datasets/gpiosenka/coffee-bean-dataset-resized-224-x-224).
+You can download the dataset directly from [Kaggle](https://www.kaggle.com/datasets/gpiosenka/coffee-bean-dataset-resized-224-x-224).

 ## Description

 Project folder contains

-* Data
 * Notebook (`notebook.ipynb`) with data preparation, EDA, and model selection process
 * Script `train.py` which contains  training and saving the final model
 * File `model.h5` with final model